paulscherrerinstitute/scilog/docs/Ingestor/PythonSDK.md

 # Use of Python SDK

 You find an example script in the demo folder https://github.com/paulscherrerinstitute/scilog/tree/main/demo/demo.py .
-The example will add a paragraph containg tet, images and tags as well querying the existing snippet data in a logbook.
+The example will add a paragraph containg text, images and tags as well querying the existing snippet data in a logbook.

 ```
 cd demo